 To proceed, Wrike prefers you select a trial plan valid for 14 days.
 You have a set of options between Professional, Business, Enterprise, and Marketers plan.
 The latter is designed with marketers in mind.

-Before you can make your choice and start your trial period, Wrike provides feature information of each plan to help you compare features and make an informed decision thereafter.
+Before you can make your choice and start your trial period, Wrike provides feature information of each project plan to help you compare features and make an informed decision thereafter.

 If you’re new to project management, these steps will help you choose the ideal plan with the right features, tailor-made for your project management solutions.
 The first few steps to getting you started require:

 Once you complete these three steps you are officially ready to start.

 The Wrike user interface is easy on the eye.
 It is pleasing to look at and you will not have a problem navigating through the page or its menu.

 If you’re having a difficult time comprehending the dashboard or how to use it, there’s a welcoming video to help you easily get started on the platform.
 You won’t have a problem setting up your workspace.
 This will help you to start working right away.

 We will try and break down the dashboard into sections for you to understand how they work, and exactly what you will experience on the dashboard as a new user.